Troubled Land

 A Philosophical Experiment with Unremarkable Objects (During the course of one year Roger-Pol Droit assigned himself an experiment: to keep a cross-border record of his meeting with unremarkable things …

 A table is not a thing so much as a thing-word.
 It has no single use, but a multitude of uses.
-It is the thing which most clearly marks, at least in the west, the constitution of human space.
-Instead of eating and working on the ground, or on their knees, humans have labored to establish a flat and uniform surface, raised, parallel with the ground-a sound ground, so to speak, at the level of our activities.
+It is the thing which most clearly marks, at least in the West, the constitution of human space.
+Instead of eating and working on the ground, or on their knees, humans have laboured to establish a flat and uniform surface, raised, parallel with the ground-a sound ground, so to speak, at the level of our activities.

 The table is an intermediate surface, which gets us off the ground but maintains our link to the ground; which parallels the natural world with a human plane.